saucelabs/sauce-docs/docs/dev/low-code/execute/schedules-page.md

 <img src={useBaseUrl('/img/dev/low-code/schedule-create-job.png')} alt="Create Schedule window - Job tab" width="300"/>

 4. On the **Schedule** tab, enter a start and end time for the test.

-Below that, enter a length of time, in months, days, or hours.
+5. In the **Time span** field, enter the frequency at which the scheduled run will occur.
+For example, if you enter **1 Day**, it will repeat every day until the end date.

 <img src={useBaseUrl('/img/dev/low-code/schedule-create-schedule1.png')} alt="Create Schedule window - Schedule tab" width="400"/>